 - Deaf Mentor Services - From Illinois Department of Human Services, this guide to understanding Deaf Mentors as part of the Early Intervention team for families of children with hearing loss is available in English and Spanish.

-- To find a Deaf Mentor, please use Provider Connections Search and click the box for "Deaf Mentor".
-You can search for Deaf Mentor's name, status in early intervention, and contact number.
+- To find a Deaf Mentor, please visit Provider Connections Search, click the box for "Deaf Mentor", and search for Deaf Mentor's name, status in early intervention, and contact number.

 - Developmental Therapist Hearing (DTH) Services - From Illinois Department of Human Services, this guide to understanding DTHs as part of the Early Intervention team of children with hearing loss is available in English and Spanish.

-- To find a DTH, please use Provider Connections Search, use the drop down menu on the top to select "Credential", and then under the Credential drop box, select "Development Therapist - Hearing Specialist".
+- To find a DTH, please visit Provider Connections Search, use the drop-down menu on the top to select "Credential", and then under the Credential dropbox, select "Development Therapist - Hearing Specialist".

 - Interpreter for the Deaf Search: